enel-gdh-educational/katacoda-scenarios/docker/part3/step2a.md

 `docker network ls`{{execute}}

-In particular for each network of the list we have a recap of most important details about the
+In particular for each network of the list we have a recap of most important details about
-newtwork:
+networks:
 - **name**: alias of the network just created
 - **network id**: network hash identifier
 - **scope**: it is the target environment of the network.
 For this purpose to connect containers running